 We have a number of very large apples in our collection, most notably Wolf River, a huge and extremely popular cooking apple which originated in Wisconsin in 1856.
 Some other varieties larger than most would include Tompkins County King (New Jersey, 1800’s), Spigold (New York, 1962), Fall (Pound) Pippin, Twenty Ounce (New York, 1800) and Bismarck (New Zealand, 1800’s).
 While these varieties are rather huge when compared with standard “grocery store” apples, they cower in fear when placed in comparison alongside the massive Gloria Mundi!

 As described in Lee Calhoun’s ground-breaking book, Old Southern Apples, Gloria Mundi is most certainly the largest apple ever grown in the United States.
-Calhoun tells of one very unique specimen described in the 1860 edition of American Agriculturist magazine as measuring an incredible 18 inches in diameter and weighing an unbelievable three and a half pounds!
+Calhoun tells of one very unique specimen described in the 1860 edition of American Agriculturist magazine as measuring an incredible 18 inches in circumference and weighing an unbelievable three and a half pounds!
 We have never produced an individual fruit of this magnitude but two years ago we raised a Gloria Mundi which tipped the scales at a full two pounds!
 We kept this apple for a couple of months and carried it to several fall festivals that season where we placed it on display along with a couple of dozen other varieties.
 The effect on visitors to our display booth was absolutely amazing!
 Passersby would glance over at our display table, do an immediate double-take and then scurry over for a closer look to confirm what they saw was real!
 It was fascinating watching the varied reactions as folks stared in disbelief at the monstrous apple lying before them.
 Many felt compelled to actually touch the apple, to feel the physical weight and heft in their hands in order to verify for themselves that this apple, this freak of nature, was indeed…Real!

 Sadly, it cannot be said that Gloria Mundi has a high-quality flavor as big and bold as its grand size.
 In fact, according to Calhoun, catalogs from nurseries in Virginia and North Carolina in the 1800’s advised buyers to be aware the apples are “not profitable for general culture” and are “cultivated only on account of its very large size”.
 The flavor is a bit tart and unassuming and is at its best when used as a cooking apple.
 It is good when fried in butter and flavored with sugar or honey and cinnamon.
 It also makes a better-than-average apple butter.